Heworth Interchange: History

-The station opened on 5 November 1979, following the closure of nearby Felling and Pelaw by British Rail, ahead of their conversion to join the Tyne and Wear Metro network.
-Prior to this, passenger trains ran on the southern pair of tracks, which are now used by the Tyne and Wear Metro.
+The station opened on 5 November 1979, replacing the nearby and stations, which closed the same day, ahead of their conversion to Tyne and Wear Metro.
+Before this, passenger trains ran on the southern pair of tracks, which are now used by Metro.

-North of Pelaw Junction, heavy rail and light rail services operate separately.
-Heading south, heavy and light rail services share the line, implementing the Karlsruhe model for a distance of 8 mi 13 chain, as far as Sunderland South Junction.
+The railway line is part of what was originally the Brandling Junction Railway and now forms part of the Durham Coast Line.
+Heworth station sits west of Pelaw Junction, where heavy rail and light rail services operate separately.
+Heading east of the junction, heavy and light rail services share the line, implementing the Karlsruhe model for a distance of 8 mi 13 chain, as far as Sunderland South Junction.

+The National Rail station recorded 45,528 passengers in 2024/2025.
+This makes it the least used National Rail station in Tyne and Wear.

 Facilities

 The station has two platforms, only one of which has a ticket machine (which accepts card or contactless payment only), seating and an emergency help point.
 Additionally, there is a waiting shelter on the Middlesbrough-bound platform.
 There is step-free access to both platforms, which are linked by ramp and road bridge.
-There are two pay and display car parks (operated by Gateshead Council) and cycle storage at the station.

 Services

-As of the December 2023 timetable change, the station is served by an hourly service between Newcastle and Middlesbrough.
-Most trains continue westbound to Hexham (or Carlisle on Sunday) and Nunthorpe in the opposite direction.
-Two trains per day (three on Sunday) continue to Whitby.
-All services are operated by Northern Trains.